 Q: What questions do you ask prospective clients?

-A: I like to seek out what new projects their excited about, and what they envision it to sound like.
+A: I like to seek out what new projects their currently excited about, and what they envision it to sound like including some song references so i can get a good picture of what they're going for.

 Q: Describe the most common type of work you do for your clients.

-A: I provide professional mixing and mastering services catered to Hip-Hop Artists.
+A: I provide professional mixing and mastering services for Hip-hop, Rock, and Metal music.